sakura-internet/saklient.php/README.md

 Also, be aware that **an ArrayObject will not be copied in an assignment or as an argument to a function** since it is an object but not an array.
+By the same token, a boolean-casted empty ArrayObject will not be evaluated as false.

 ```php
 <?php